When to Start Saving for Retirement (It’s Sooner Than You Think)

 When it comes to saving for retirement, you just need to ask yourself one question: Do I want to work forever?
 If the answer is yes, then skip this article and enjoy working forever.

 Most people don’t dream of being tied to a job until the day they die.
 In fact, that might sound like self-inflicted torture to some of us.
-The age you want to retire at varies, but the generally accepted target is 65.
+The generally accepted target retirement age is 65.
 However, if you are anything like me, you know that you want out ASAP.

 You Plan for Other Goals — Why Not Retirement?

 Why should saving for retirement be any different?
-Just as you have with your career, you need to make a plan and start following it immediately.
+Make a plan and start following it immediately.
 Without one, you’ll have a hard time reaching your goal.

 Further Reading: “Moving From Financial Goals to Financial Plans”